9 May 2019 - Sydney launch of the awards and applications open - Register here

 If your organisation's head office is located in a non‐metropolitan area, you may also enter the Regional Exporter Award.

 You can enter in more than one category: for example, you could be eligible in the Creative Industries, Regional and Small Business category.
 Read the category descriptors to determine which categories are best for your company.

 Judges always reserve the right to determine the category where you best belong, normally they will adopt your stated preference.

-You can preview the application questions here.
+You can preview the online application form questions here.

 This is the section

 that tells your whole story – what you do, what your key strengths are and why